HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 ```

 !!!reminder
     These properties must be configured to your Helm chart **before** you install the environment.
-Or if you're changing the environment, configure the properties before you start the DX 9.5 ContainerUpdate 207 or later Helm upgrade to your HCL Digital Experience Cloud Native 9.5 production or non-production deployment.
+If you're changing the environment, configure the properties before you start the DX 9.5 ContainerUpdate 207 or later Helm upgrade to your HCL Digital Experience Cloud Native 9.5 production or non-production deployment.
 For more information about the Helm configuration steps to manage DX 9.5 Container Update upgrades, see [Upgrade the Helm deployment to the latest version](../../../../deployment/install/container/helm_deployment/update_helm_deployment.md).

 ## Results
 Your HCL DX Cloud Native 9.5 environments are configured for entitlement checks that will validate that your deployment software remains in the purchased timeframe.